latolukasz/beeorm-doc/docs/guide/entity_fields.md

 With this tag, BeeORM will not create a column for the `MyField` field in the MySQL table for the `UserEntity` entity.
 This can be useful in cases where you want to store additional information in the struct that is not relevant to the database.

-## JSON field
+## JSON Field

-Any public field with type not mentioned above is mapped to `JSON` MySQL column type and value of this field is automatically converted to/from JSON:
+In BeeORM, any public field with a type that is not explicitly supported is mapped to a `JSON` MySQL column type, and the value of the field is automatically converted to and from JSON when the entity is saved or loaded from the database.
+For example:

 ```go{9-11}
 type Options struct {